BeckySkel/html-css-project-1/README.md

 - As a current member, I would like to see a timetable of the available classes.
 - As a current member, I would like links to the social medias of the gym so that I can follow them and tag them in my posts.

+### Research
+- Before any planning, I conducted research into other gym websites and took note of common features and layouts, as well as which features I thought were affective and would be good to include for GO!gym and my target audience.

 ### Wireframes
-- To map out the intended features of the website, I used Balsamiq to create wireframes of each page
+- After looking at common themes and deciding what I would like to include, I mapped out the intended features of the website using [Balsamiq]() to create wireframes of each page
 - [View the wireframes here](assets/documents/wireframes.pdf)

 ---
 ## Scope

 ### Future Features